Introduction

 Somerset Retrofit Accelerator Project

-In 2022 a partnership between the five Somerset councils, Bruton, Glastonbury and Frome Town Councils, The Green Register and The Centre for Sustainable Energy (CSE) delivered the Somerset Retrofit Accelerator Project.
+In 2022 a partnership between the five Somerset councils, Bruton, Glastonbury and Frome Town Councils, The Green Register and The Centre for Sustainable Energy delivered the Somerset Retrofit Accelerator Project.

 The aim of the project was to boost both the demand and supply for energy efficiency measures across Somerset.
-This was split into four objectives
+This was split into four objectives:

 1. 50 discounted Retrofit Assessments for Somerset households in partnership with Futureproof.
-Delivered by CSE and booked through the Futureproof website.
-Although the discounted plans have all been delivered you are still able to book an appointment with them.
+Delivered by The Centre for Sustainable Energy and booked through the Futureproof website.
+Although the discounted plans have all been delivered you are still able to book an appointment with them

 3. Creating a series of virtual online tours displaying low-carbon homes and what previous homeowners have done when retrofitting their properties.
 The series shares knowledge and experiences from those who have carried out work to their homes.
-These can be found on YouTube.
+You can find out more from Somerset Green Open Homes Webinar 4 – Frome Town Council

 The Centre for Sustainable Energy